-During the first weeks of the semester in which a student is assigned to a clinical practicum experience at the DeWit RiteCare Clinic, students will participate in general clinic ongoarding and training specific to this setting.
+During the first weeks of the semester in which a student is assigned to a clinical practicum experience at the DeWit RiteCare Clinic, students will participate in general clinic onboarding and training specific to this setting.
 Onboarding topics include: continued HIPAA review, onsite clinical processes (including test and materials checkout, room reservations, computer use, general clinic procedures), electronic medical record system documentation, and telepractice.

 Following thorough onboarding to the DeWit RiteCare Clinic, students will begin their clinical practice under the supervision of their assigned clinical educator.
 The clinical process includes chart review, preparation, direct service provision, and documentation.
 Each clinical educator will have a unique approach to clinical practice.
 Students must adhere to their assigned clinical educator's expectations throughout their practicum, both as defined in the "Clinical Practicum Agreement" as well as incidentally throughout the placement.
-Outside of scheduled class time, students are expected to reserve their time during working hours (unless otherwise specified on the "ClinicalPracticum Agreement") for their clinical practicum activities.
+Outside of scheduled class time, students are expected to reserve their time during working hours (unless otherwise specified on the "Clinical Practicum Agreement") for their clinical practicum activities.
 Again, clinic takes priority during the master's program, though we again acknowledge that students have outside considerations and ongoing communication is key in ensuring that clear expectations are conveyed and met.

-Essential Functions and Technical Standards for Program Admission and Continued Enrollment for the Graduate SLP Program
+Admission and Continued Enrollment for the Graduate SLP

-The Essential Functions and Technical Standards for program admission and continued enrollment describe the expectations and requisite abilities considered necessary for professionals in the field of speech-language pathology.
-The School of Speech, Language, Hearing, and Occupational Sciences at the University of Montana is committed to preparing all qualified individuals who are capable of performing the essential functions required of the profession, including persons with disabilities, with or without reasonable accommodation.
-In compliance with the Americans with Disabilities Act (ADA) and Section 504 of the Civil Rights Rehabilitation Act of 1973 regarding students and applicants with disabilities, no otherwise qualified and competent individual with a disability shall be denied access to or participation in services, programs, and activities solely on the basis of the disability.
+The Council of Academic Programs in Communication Sciences and Disorders drafted a document in 2023 titled "A Guide for Future Practitioners in Audiology and Speech-Language Pathology: Core Functions" to guide conversations with programs and students related to program admission and continued enrollment.
+This document describes the core functions considered necessary for professionals in the field of speech-language pathology.
+The School of Speech, Language, Hearing, and Occupational Sciences at the University of Montana is committed to preparing all qualified individuals for the profession, including persons with disabilities, with or without reasonable accommodation.
+In compliance with the Americans with Disabilities Act (ADA) and Section 504 of the Civil Rights Rehabilitation Act of 1973 regarding students and applicants with disabilities, no otherwise qualified and competent individual with a disability shall be denied access to or participation inservices, programs, and activities solely on the basis of the disability.